jaz303/taylor/README.md

 }
 ```

-Note that `TestModule` calls functions that are defined in the `JFTestAdditive` and `JFTestMultiplicative` modules.
+We can see that `TestModule` calls functions that are defined in the `JFTestAdditive` and `JFTestMultiplicative` modules.
 In order that `taylor` can link against these modules and build the project successfully they must therefore be listed as dependencies of our new module.
 To do this, edit `TestModule`'s `swiftpkg.json`:

     vim modules/TestModule/swiftpkg.json